tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 ### Example batch requests

-The following two examples show the use of the Batch Upload API.
-The first authorises and processes against the same account.
-The second authorises against one account and processes against a child of the authorising account.
+The following two examples show the use of the Batch Payment API.
 You can run these cURL examples in your Terminal.
 You can create your authorisation header encoder to create an authorisation header [here](https://dev.na.bambora.com/docs/forms/encode_api_passcode/).
 You can also find these example batch requests in our Postman Collection.

 #### Vanilla file upload
 ```shell